AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/02-size-analysis.md

 ```

-* Postgres - create benchmark objects in the database and run a synthetic workload for 5 minutes
+* Stress test for Postgres - create benchmark objects in the database and run a synthetic workload for 5 minutes

 ```bash
     pgbench -i  -h localhost -U postgres -d samples